Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Finite-Time Optimal Basis Identification and Fast Local Convergence

-For LP problems, it can be shown that there exists a constant $\condL\ge 0$ such that the following condition holds for all $n \ge 1$:
+For LP problems, it can be shown that there exists a constant $\condL\ge 0$ such that the following condition holds for all outer-loop indices $\ell \ge 1$:

 This condition indicates the $M$-distance to the optimal solutions is upper bounded by the normalized duality gap multiplied by the fixed constant $\condL$. \citet{applegate2023faster} refer to this as the ``sharpness'' property of the normalized duality gap.
-Under this condition, each inner loop requires at most $\left\lceil\frac{8\condL}{\beta}\right\rceil$ iterations to achieve sufficient decrease in the normalized duality gap of \citet[Theorem 2]{applegate2023faster} (see Appendix \ref{sec:proofs_global_linear_convergence} for a formal statement and proof).
-Therefore, $n$ outer loops contain at most $O\left(\tfrac{n\condL}{\beta}\right)$ \textsc{OnePDHG} iterations, while reducing the normalized duality gap to a $\beta^n$ fraction of its initial value.
-This leads to a linear convergence rate dependent on $\condL$; see \citet[Theorem 2]{applegate2023faster} or a more general version in \citet[Theorem 3.5]{xiong2024role}.
-Indeed, Lemma 3.13 of \citet{xiong2024role} demonstrates that \eqref{condition L} always holds with $\calL=O(\kappa\geophi)$, which then leads to the global convergence rate in Lemma \ref{lm:global_linear}.
+Under this condition, each inner loop requires at most $\left\lceil\frac{4\condL}{\beta}\right\rceil$ iterations to achieve sufficient decrease in the normalized duality gap (see Appendix \ref{sec:proofs_global_linear_convergence} for a formal statement and proof).
+Therefore, $\ell$ outer loops contain at most $O\left(\tfrac{\ell\condL}{\beta}\right)$ \textsc{OnePDHG} iterations, while reducing the normalized duality gap to a $\beta^\ell$ fraction of its initial value.
+This leads to a linear convergence rate dependent on $\condL$.
+Indeed, Lemma 3.13 of \citet{xiong2024role} demonstrates that \eqref{condition L} holds with $\calL=O(\kappa\geophi)$, which then leads to the global convergence rate in Lemma \ref{lm:global_linear}.